corda/corda/docs/source/api-core-types.rst

 CommandWithParties
 ------------------
-A ``CommandWithParties`` represents a command and the list of associated signers.
+A ``CommandWithParties`` represents a command and the list of associated signers' identities.

 Multi-signature support
 -----------------------